longturn/freeciv21/docs/Contributing/visual-studio.rst

   :file:`C:\\Tools\\vcpkg` directory, or wherever you configured :file:`vcpkg` earlier.
 Binaries for the packages will be copied into the :file:`./build-vs/` directory inside of the main Freeciv21 directory and reused for subsequent builds.

+.. attention:: As documented in :doc:`../General/install`, there is a :file:`--target package` option available to build a installable package for Windows.
+This is only available to the MSYS2 environment.
+This does not mean that you can not test an install using Visual Studio.
+After going to :menuselection:`Build --> install Freeciv21` you can still manually start up the client or a server as needed to debug.
+To do this you will start up either the client, the server, or both and then in Visual Studio go to :menuselection:`Debug --> Attach to Process`

 :strong:`Notes about Clang-Cl vs MSVC`